Calming Techniques Used During Non-Anesthetic DentalsMarch 4, 2021

 Your pet’s medical history is the first step

-Breed, age, the pet’s preferences, and any medical conditions are key to determine the best technique for your pet’s comfort during the dental.
+Breed, age, the pet’s preferences, and any medical conditions are key to determining the best technique for your pet’s comfort during the dental.

 Before we schedule a dental appointment every pet owner needs to complete our medical record form which will provide the information we need to assess their pets.